 Gender Inequality in the Workplace

-In present day, women make up almost half of the workforce; in four out of ten families, women are the equal, if not main, breadwinners as compared to their male counterparts.
+In the present day, women make up almost half of the workforce; in four out of ten families, women are equal, if not main, breadwinners as compared to their male counterparts.
 While women typically receive more college and graduate degrees than men, yet on average, women continue to earn considerably less.
-This issue is the achilles heal of the U.S. labor market, and one that few companies are willing to settle.
+This issue is the Achilles heel of the U.S. labor market and one that few companies are willing to settle.

 Examples of Gender Inequality in the Workplace

 To add to the stereotypical gender roles women have been trying to repair for years, women are much more likely than men to work in service occupations like personal care aides, home health aides, nursing assistants, and other roles that include a gentle touch.
 Although these occupations are on the rise as far as growth for the upcoming years, the median annual earnings for these jobs are less than $25,000 per year.

 In addition, women are less likely than men to work in science, technology, engineering, and mathematics (“STEM”) occupations; jobs that are stereotypically more demanding, and meant to be fulfilled by men.
 According to the report, only 4.6% of women work in STEM occupations, compared to 10.3% of men.

 Although the U.S. as whole needs to reconsider how it treats women in the workplace, there is a little bit of sunshine amongst the clouds.
 The top five states with the most employment and earning opportunities for women are Washington, D.C., Maryland, Massachusetts, New Jersey, and Connecticut, respectively.

 Unfortunately, those women living in West Virginia, Idaho, Louisiana, Mississippi, and Arkansas are experiencing the least opportunities.
 For example, the median annual earnings for women working full-time in D.C. is approximately $60,000, compared to a mere $30,300 for women with the same job characteristics living in West Virginia.